fp-works/2019-winter-Haskell-school/README.md

 We are based on [CIS194](https://www.seas.upenn.edu/~cis194/spring13/lectures.html) which is a 12 week course and we will extend it with advanced contents.

 Each class has average length of 2 hours.
-Each week, we will pick a time and place and announce it.
+Each week, we will pick a time and place, and announce it.

-## Materials that we used for this class
+## Materials that we use for this class